awsdocs/iam-user-guide/doc_source/id_credentials_mfa_enable_virtual.md

 1. Choose **Assign MFA**, and then choose **Finish**\.

 The device is ready for use with AWS\.
-For information about using MFA with the AWS Management Console, see [Using MFA Devices With Your IAM Sign\-in Page](console_sign-in-mfa.md)\.
+For information about using MFA with the AWS Management Console, see [Using MFA devices with your IAM sign\-in page](console_sign-in-mfa.md)\.

-## Replace or "Rotate" a Virtual MFA Device<a name="replace-virt-mfa"></a>
+## Replace or "rotate" a virtual MFA device<a name="replace-virt-mfa"></a>

 You can have only one MFA device assigned to a user at a time\.
 If the user loses a device or needs to replace it for any reason, you must first deactivate the old device\.
 Then you can add the new device for the user\.
-+ To deactivate the device currently associated with another IAM user, see [Deactivating MFA Devices](id_credentials_mfa_disable.md)\.
++ To deactivate the device currently associated with another IAM user, see [Deactivating MFA devices](id_credentials_mfa_disable.md)\.
-+ To add a replacement virtual MFA device for another IAM user, follow the steps in the procedure [Enable a Virtual MFA Device for an IAM User \(Console\)](#enable-virt-mfa-for-iam-user) above\.
++ To add a replacement virtual MFA device for another IAM user, follow the steps in the procedure [Enable a virtual MFA device for an IAM user \(console\)](#enable-virt-mfa-for-iam-user) above\.
-+ To add a replacement virtual MFA device for the AWS account root user, follow the steps in the procedure [Enable a Virtual MFA Device for Your AWS Account Root User \(Console\)](#enable-virt-mfa-for-root) earlier in this topic\.
++ To add a replacement virtual MFA device for the AWS account root user, follow the steps in the procedure [Enable a virtual MFA device for your AWS account root user \(console\)](#enable-virt-mfa-for-root) earlier in this topic\.